Why we like it

 The free-standing pavilions are arranged on different levels to maximise privacy and the breath taking views over the Aegean.
 Typical of Aman resorts design, they are spacious with high-ceilinged living and sleeping areas.
 The Pavilion opens up onto the terrace which is shaded by a pergola.

 The Restaurant has magnificent sea views and boasts an expansive outdoor terrace designed for alfresco dining.
-The more relaxed Lounge Bar is the ideal venue for a quiet aperitif or light bite to eat, while the Pool Restaurant offers a casual spot for all-day dining.
+The more relaxed Lounge Bar is the ideal venue for a quiet aperitif, while the Pool Restaurant offers a casual spot for Mediterranean lunches.
 Retire to the Library and immerse yourself in Greek history.
 The Beach Club also offers an informal restaurant.

 The Beach Club is situated in a beautiful bay with sparkling turquoise waters.
 Access is either a five minute drive through a thick pine forest, a pleasant 30 minute stroll or a ten minute mountain bike.
 The Beach Club provides refreshments and a dining area, as well as water sports equipment.